Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 "1 + 2 = {{ 1 + 2 }}"
 ```

 The syntax for template strings is similar to [string literals](#string-literals): They are also delimited by double quotes, the text can contain escape sequences, and raw newlines can be inserted.
-The additional syntax are _template expressions_, which are any expression enclosed by `{{` and `}}`.
+The additional syntax are _template expressions_, which are any expression enclosed by `#!sds {{` and `#!sds }}`.
 There must be no space between the curly braces.

 These template expressions are evaluated, converted to a string and inserted into the template string at their position.
 The template string in the example above is, hence, equivalent to the [string literal](#string-literals) "1 + 2 = 3".

 ## References

 References are used to refer to a declaration, such as a [class][classes] or a [placeholder][placeholders].
-The syntax is simply the name of the declaration, as shown in the next snippet where we first declare a [placeholder][placeholders] called `one` and then refer to it when computing the value for the [placeholder][placeholders] called `two`:
+The syntax is simply the name of the declaration, as shown in the next snippet where we first declare a [placeholder][placeholders] called `#!sds one` and then refer to it when computing the value for the [placeholder][placeholders] called `#!sds two`:

 ```sds
 val one = 1;